 Looking for programs or services outside Barron, Rusk or Washburn County?
 Find your local ADRC.

-The ADRC encourages everyone to follow the Center for Disease Control (CDC) safety recommendations as they evolve.
-You can find information on this COVID-19 page.
+The ADRC encourages everyone to follow the Center for Disease Control (CDC) safety recommendations as they evolve, including guidelines for fully vaccinated people.
+You can find more information about vaccine eligibility and testing on the CDC home page.
 The 211 response line is also prepared to field general questions about the COVID-19 situation.
 They are up to date on all statewide information.

 You're Welcome Here

-We welcome everyone to the ADRC, regardless of race, age, color, national origin, ethnic background, disability, sexual orientation, gender, gender identity, or socioeconomic, marital or military status.
-Your ADRC respects the diversity of our customers, employees, and communities.
+We welcome everyone to the ADRC, regardless of race, age, color, national origin, ethnic background, disability, sexual orientation, gender, gender identity, socioeconomic, marital or military status.
+We respect the diversity of our customers, employees, and communities.
 You can find the ADRC policy here.